 Country 20/196: Nigeria

 Lagos was a roller-coaster for us.
 First, we met the nicest guy who made the visa gaining process upon arrival very easy for us, even though we didn’t have all the necessary paperwork.
 We were staying at the amazing Maroko bay shore suites and we loved it!
 The location was great, the staff was very nice, and the room was clean and comfortable.
 The next day we took a private tour of the city.
 The price was reasonable and the driver/tour guide was very knowledgeable.
 He took us to the fanciest and to the poorest parts of the city full of contrasts.
 It’s crazy that some people are poor fishermen living on the river, while others live in luxurious apartments and drive a Mercedes.
-It was a great experience!
+Along the journey, we also encountered some hustlers that demanded money, but it all ended well.
+It may not have been the most romantic stay, but it sure was a great experience!

 According to Pure Earth, the Niger River Delta in Nigeria is one of the most polluted places on Earth.
 The effects of the oil industry in the fragile Niger Delta communities and environment have been enormous, as there were more than 7,000 oil spills between 1970 and 2000.
 According to researchers, a full clean-up of the region could take up to 25 years.